cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Using the template and table below, properly fill the template with the variables listed in the table below.
+In the template, the dots represent the archetypes already defined in the simulation.

 +-------------+------------------+----------------------------+
 | Variable    | Value            | Purpose                    |